Monday, May 18, 2026

 (“Honor Taverner”, her mother and namesake, was born in 1790 in a place called Axbridge.
 She died on January 8th, 1874, in Wedmore, Somerset, England)

-This is Cotham Villas, where Elizabeth Best is living in 1926.
+This is Cotham Villas, where Elizabeth Best lived in 1926.
 She was born Elizabeth Hannah Taverner in 1854 in Kinsbury.
 Married to Charles Best and with nine children, including Sarah Ann